Daniel-J-S/seir-flex-426/src/course-materials/frontend-fundamentals/week-2/day-1/lecture-materials/intro-to-javascript-objects.md

 - Today, we're going to focus on using _Object Literals_ to create objects

-- Next week, we'll learn how _Classes_ are used
+- Later, we'll learn how _Classes_ are used

 - Using `Object.create` is not very common and won't be used during SEI, but as always, you're encouraged to research it